prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 The worst part is, if you're lagging, you can't really do anything about it – *or can you?*

-If you have slow WiFi, you'll have to upgrade your router or internet connection.
+If you have slow WiFi, you'll have to upgrade your [router](https://www.lifewire.com/what-is-a-router-2618162){: target="_blank"} or internet connection.
 However, your internet connection problem may be due to a poor WiFi signal.

 In order to establish the best possible connection to your router, you'll want to use a high speed gaming ethernet cable.